-23rd February is of immense value for Bruneians because of the commemoration of the National Day of Brunei.
+February 23rd is of immense value for Bruneians because of the commemoration of the National Day of Brunei.
 On this auspicious day, everyone comes forward to share the spirit of joyfulness, pleasure and enjoyment.
-In fact, people start preparing for this occasion a few months before it starts.
 It is a special moment for school children, civil servants, staff members and private representatives because they can equally participate in the day of celebration.
 Prayers and rituals are held at the mosques.

-Hari Raya Aidilfitri marks the end of the fasting month of Ramadhan and is celebrated on the first day of the month Shawwal.
+Hari Raya Aidilfitri (Eid al Fitr) marks the end of the fasting month of Ramadhan and is celebrated on the first day of the month Shawwal.
 The day starts with visiting mosques early in the morning to offer prayers.
 This festival is marked by enjoyment where people prepare mouth smacking dishes such as ketupat (rice cakes), satay (beef and chicken kebabs), rendang (spicy marinated beef) and many more.
-On this day, the Sultan of Brunei invites people to his palace, Istana Nurul Iman to get blessings on the special occasion of Hari Raya Aidilfitri and meet other members of the Royal family.

-Hari Raya Aidiladha celebrated on 17th of November is also known as Hari Raya Koran.
+Hari Raya Aidiladha celebrated on November 17th, is also known as Hari Raya Koran.
 Many Muslims go on board to holy pilgrimage to Mecca.
-They sacrifice goats and cows to honour the willingness of Prophet Ibrahim to sacrifice his son Ishmael, before God intervened and asked him to provide him with a sheep instead.
+They sacrifice goats and cows to honour the willingness of Prophet Ibrahim to sacrifice his son Ishmael before God intervened and asked him to provide him with a sheep instead.
 The meat is distributed to friends, relatives and amongst those who are less fortunate.

-On 15th July, His Majesty the Sultan's Birthday is celebrated every year.
-To take part on this occasion, people gather at the Taman Haji Sir Muda Omar Saifuddien located in the heart of the Brunei.
-The festival starts with the speech of His Majesty, also known as a titah.
+On July 15th, His Majesty the Sultan's Birthday is celebrated every year.
+To take part in this occasion, people gather at the Taman Haji Sir Muda Omar Saifuddien located in the heart of Brunei.
+The festival starts with the speech of His Majesty, also known as a Titah.
 The celebration goes on for two weeks with many attractions such as fire displays in the sky, parades and processions during the festival.

 The birthday of the Prophet Muhammad is also known as the Mauludun Nabi S.A.W.
 Muslims.
-On 9th July, the festival is celebrated by reading the holy book of Koran along with an address on Islam from the Ministry of Religious Affairs.
-On this occasion, His Majesty the Sultan offers a speech whereas other members of the Royal Family lead a procession on foot through the main streets of the Bandar Seri Begawan.
+On July 9th, the festival is celebrated by reading the holy Koran.
+On this occasion, His Majesty the Sultan offers a speech, whereas other Royal Family members lead a procession on foot through the main streets of the Bandar Seri Begawan.

-Chinese New Year, which is celebrated from 14th – 16th February is one of the famous festivals of Chinese community living in Brunei.
-This occasion is celebrated for two weeks, which starts with the reunion of family members and relatives.
-The houses are kept open for guests invited to rejoice and feast.
+Chinese New Year, which is celebrated in January/February, is one of the famous festivals of the Chinese community living in Brunei.
+This occasion is celebrated for two weeks, starting with the reunion of family members and relatives followed by feasts.
 Younger couples are bestowed with gifts of money in little red packets (ang pow).

-On 25th December, the Christmas Day is delighted with fun and enthusiasm.
-It is mostly celebrated by the natives of Bandar Seri Begawan and the Belait District.
-On this occasion, houses are decorated with lights.
-The festival is enjoyed with folks, family members and friends by parties, fun and feast.
+On December 25th, Christmas Day is delighted with fun and enthusiasm.
+It is mainly celebrated by the natives of Bandar Seri Begawan and the Belait District.
+Houses are decorated with lights and Christmas trees, bells etc. The festival is enjoyed with folks, family members and friends by parties, fun and feast.